emk/rdf-agraph/README.md

   in the past. :-)
 * Provide [RSpec][rspec] specifications for the fix.
-This may feel like a nuisance, but it ensures that your new feature will still work correctly two releases from now!
+This may feel like a nuisance, but it ensures that your new feature will still work correctly two releases from now.
 I can help you with this if you're not familiar with RSpec.
 * Document any new APIs using [yard][yard].